-Unfortunately, it’s easy to overlook your local public library as something that has gone the way of the Model T, a relic from the past that is useless because of modern technology.
+Unfortunately, it’s easy to overlook your local public library as something that isn't as relevant to your life because of modern technology.
 However, the library has access to resources, materials, and services that even your smartphone may not be able to offer.
-These can help you perform coursework and earn your degree, regardless of whether you’re studying business, nursing, education, or any other degree.
+These resources can help you learn, study, relax, and become a more well-rounded person.

 Did You Know?

 There are an estimated 119,487 libraries across the United States.